TakamichiOsumi/django-practice/README.md

-# django-practice
+# django-practice (Mini SNS project)

-This project is just for self-learning and will not be launched.
+This project is just for self-learning and will not be launched in any production site.

 ## Set up the environment.